karunya-sankar/a3a-iot-ws-hub-dash/README.md

 receiving data while simultaneously waiting for user commands.

 You should also design your program visually first.
 You may use either sequence diagrams, finite state machine diagrams, flowcharts, and/or base system block diagrams.
+**NOTE:** You must include your program design diagram to receive credit for this assignment.

 **NOTE:** your interface will need to be multitasked using asyncio.
 The built-in `input()` function is not a coroutine -- it is blocking.